 - Developed and carried out a pro-active international advocacy and outreach programme

-- Grown and increased membership by 46% in our membership categories
+- Grown and increased membership in our membership categories

 - Rolled out a wide-ranging programme of networking events both online and offline in-person